MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-dependency-scanning.md

 ### Dependency scanning task permissions

 The dependency scanning build task uses the pipeline identity to call the Advanced Security REST APIs.
-By default, pipelines in same project have access to fetch alerts.
-If you were to remove those permissions from build service account, or you have a custom setup (e.g. pipeline hosted in different project than repository) you would need to grant these permissions manually.
+By default, pipelines in the same project have access to fetch alerts.
+If you remove those permissions from the build service account or if you have a custom setup (for example, a pipeline hosted in a different project than the repository), you must grant these permissions manually.

 Grant `Advanced Security: View Alerts` permission to the build service account used in your pipeline, which for project-scoped pipelines is `[Project Name] Build Service ([Organization Name])`, and for collection-scoped pipelines is `Project Collection Build Service ([Organization Name])`.